carkod/Canvas-React-Node-MySQL/README.md

  You can now point your browser to http://localhost:3000/!

-If you are curious how to re-create this app from scratch, [we've documented most of the steps](#starting-from-scratch)
+If you are interested on re-creating this app from scratch, [we've documented most of the steps](#starting-from-scratch).
+This app was initially based on [this great blog post](https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/) and their [repository](https://github.com/fullstackreact/food-lookup-demo).
+It may be a good idea to follow that post first, before tackling ours -  which adds more features e.g., redux, sagas, routes...

 ##Install or update NVM and Node